Buderim: History

 Between 1914 and 1935, a small gauge railway ran from Buderim to Palmwoods, to take produce from Buderim farms to market.
 The railway was closed down in 1935 when improved roads and truck transport made it economically redundant.
-A substantial section of the old track has been cleared and now provides a fine scenic walking trail running parallel to Mons Road.
-The magnificent old Krauss steam locomotive which previously hauled the carriages along this track is currently undergoing restoration and is planned for public display in the centre of Buderim, when sufficient funds are raised.
+A substantial section of the old track has been cleared and now provides a scenic walking trail running parallel to Mons Road.
+The old Krauss steam locomotive which previously hauled the carriages along this track is currently undergoing restoration and is planned for public display in the centre of Buderim, when sufficient funds are raised.

 In 1942, a ginger processing factory was built in Buderim.
 It was successful and eventually the Buderim Ginger Factory became the largest ginger processing facility in the southern hemisphere.
 It operated in Buderim until 1980 when operations were moved to a new facility near Yandina.

 The Buderim War Memorial Hall and Library was extended in 1966.
 The extension provided space for the Buderim branch of the Queensland Country Women's Association which moved into the extended facility.

 In 2011, the average value of Buderim real estate was $475,000 and, largely due to its altitude, its proximity to the Sunshine Coast beaches and its pleasant climate, this has increased to $1,286,000 in 2025 This has pressured many others out of the rural lifestyle, as housing development increased in and around Buderim Mountain.
 Thanks to the huge leap in real estate values during the first decade of 2000, steep land was developed that was previously deemed too expensive to engineer for housing.
 Due to these developments, the remainder of the farming land and much of the secondary growth rainforest on the escarpment has disappeared.
 Substantial rainforest remnants remain, especially in the protected area known as the Foote Sanctuary which provides well-maintained public walking paths and BBQ facilities.
 There is also access to the Buderim Falls.
 The area is home to an abundance of native wildlife, notably king parrots and lorikeets.
 Brush turkeys are also a common sight, as are families of kangaroos and wallabies.